Trump critics appeal Colorado ruling that said ‘insurrectionist ban’ doesn’t apply to presidents – KION546

 (CNN) — The group trying to remove Donald Trump from the Colorado ballot based on the 14th Amendment’s “insurrectionist ban” has filed an appeal to the Colorado Supreme Court, hoping to overturn a lower-court ruling that said the ban doesn’t apply to presidents.

-The appeal, which was filed by Republican and independent voters who brought the lawsuit in coordination with a liberal watchdog group, was widely expected.
-Many experts believe the case will eventually reach the US Supreme Court, in some fashion.
+The appeal was filed by Republican and independent voters who brought the lawsuit in coordination with a liberal-leaning watchdog group called Citizens for Responsibility and Ethics in Washington.

+Many experts believe the case will eventually reach the US Supreme Court in some fashion.

 Colorado District Court Judge Sarah Wallace issued a stunning 102-page decision Friday, that found Trump “engaged in an insurrection” on January 6, 2021, but concluded that the 14th Amendment’s “insurrectionist ban” doesn’t apply to presidents, based on the text of the amendment, which was ratified in 1868 in the wake of the Civil War.